Jim-Bar/PythonBot/README.md

 ## Start the program

 Once the game is compiled, just run the script `pythonbot.py` in a terminal: `python pythonbot.py`.
+Pause/unpause the game by pressing the space bar.
 Admire how the bots seek and destroy each others (actually the default bots are not that smart...).

 ## Use different bots